1. When do you post exam predictions/speculations?

 a.
 Initial Access: To access our Florida Bar Exam password protected posts and pages, you first need to purchase a password (see “Password Protected Pages“).

 b.
-After You Have Purchased Your Password: If you are trying to obtain a password following your PayPal purchase, please use our Contact Form to submit a request for your password.
+After You Have Purchased Your Password: Use our Contact Form to submit a request for your personal password.
 Upon your request and our verification of your purchase, we will email you your password.
 You may also refer to this portion of our Password Protected Pages post for more information.

 Thank you kindly and best regards.